To be eligible to become a Canadian citizen, you must meet all conditions, including:

 - are serving a sentence outside Canada

-- are in prison, on parole or on probation in Canada
+- are serving a term of imprisonment, on parole or on probation in Canada

 - are charged with, on trial for, or involved in an appeal of an: